JuliaMixedModels/EmbraceUncertainty/contents/linalg.md

 $$ {#eq:extendedcholfac}
 without needing to solve for $\widehat{\boldsymbol{\beta}}$ first.
 This is not terribly important for a linear model where the evaluation of $\widehat{\boldsymbol{\beta}}$ and the residual is typically done only once.
-However, for the linear mixed model, a similar calculation must be done for every evaluation of the objective in the iterative optimization and being able to evaluate the minimum penalized sum of squared residuals without solving for parameter values and without needing to evaluate the residual does represent a considerable savings in time and effort.
+However, for the linear mixed model, a similar calculation must be done for every evaluation of the objective in the iterative optimization, and being able to evaluate the minimum penalized sum of squared residuals without solving for parameter values and without needing to evaluate the residual saves a non-negligible amount of time and effort.

 ## Numerical example